 After we calculate the actual costs that can be included in your budget, we may be required to reduce your financial aid.
 If you have or will receive a refund, hold on to it until all adjustments to your budget and aid have been made.

 If you are enrolled in a correspondence course and

-Have been awarded a Pell Grant, you must complete 50% of your coursework before you can receive your Pell Grant.
+- Have been awarded a Federal Pell Grant, you must complete 50% of your coursework before you can receive your Federal Pell Grant.

-Have been awarded an SEOG, you must submit your first completed lesson before you can receive your SEOG.
+- Have been awarded a Supplemental Educational Opportunity Grant (SEOG), you must submit your first completed lesson before you can receive your SEOG.

 Employer Tuition Assistance Form

+All students in the CSU Online program are required to complete an Employer Tuition Assistance form.
 This form must be completed by you and your employer and returned to our office.
 Your employer indicates if they will provide tuition assistance or reimbursement for your education.
 The amount your employer provides will be assessed as a resource in addition to financial aid.
-When paying tuition for DCE courses, you are responsible to pay for the portion your employer will cover, knowing you will receive reimbursement from your employer.
+When paying tuition for online courses, you are responsible to pay for the portion your employer will cover, knowing you will receive reimbursement from your employer.